 In this project, we explore efficient algorithms and architectures for state-of-the-art deep learning based applications.
-In the first work, we are exploring learning algorithms and acceleration techniques on graph learning algorithms.
+In the first set of works, we are exploring learning algorithms and acceleration techniques on graph learning algorithms.
+At their core, they deal with sparse matrix multiplications, so we develop efficient customized accelerators for them.
 The second work, Caffeine, offers a uniformed framework to accelerate the full stack of convolutional neural networks (CNN), including both convolutional layers and fully-connected layers.
 Following this work, we further explore the efficient microarchitecture for implementing the computation-intensive kernels in CNN.
 A special architecture, systolic array, which consists of processing elements (PEs) with local interconnects, are thoroughly studied.
 In the project of CLINK, a LSTM inference kernel is designed for EEG signal processing on neurofeeedback devices, which demonstrates high speedups and energy efficiency on FPGAs compared to CPU and GPU counterparts.
-Lastly, we propose FlexCNN as an end-to-end framework from TensorFlow to offload the CNN acceleration to FPGA.
+We then propose FlexCNN as an end-to-end framework from TensorFlow to offload the CNN acceleration to FPGA.
+Lastly, we we introduce DeCalciOn, an open-source device for real-time imaging and population decoding of in vivo calcium signals that is hardware compatible with all miniscopes that use the UCLA Data Acquisition (DAQ) interface.

 Below are the detailed summaries of each project.